 What is GIS

 Geographic Information Systems (GIS) is a system that’s used to collect, analyze, and create digital map displays.
 The GIS industry is projected to grow to $25.6B by 2030.
 The factors that are fueling GIS industry growth are due to more data, more computing power, and more analysis needs.
-This means there will be more entry level GIS jobs open for filling and the demand for GIS trained employees will increase.
+This means there will be more entry level GIS careers open for filling and the demand for GIS trained employees will increase.
 GIS is a unique skill to learn because it easily translates across industries, and once mastered the applications are endless.
 Environmental scientists use GIS to create 3D maps that tracks and predicts the spread of pollution in an area.
 GPS technicians collect field data on city potholes.
 While GIS analysts use GIS to predict a fires path and safely evacuate a neighborhood before the fire gets close.
 These are just a few examples of how GIS is used to collect, analyze, and display data for critical decisions.

 GIS Analyst job descriptions

 Since GIS is such a multi-industry tool, there are endless numbers of job descriptions for GIS certified applicants.
 Generally entry level GIS jobs fall into one of these three categories.

 GIS intern- Companies often offer GIS internships.
 This is a great opportunity to earn a little money and more importantly gain experience to add to your resume.
 The more experience you have, the better you will do applying for jobs.
 Everyone knows that GIS internships are important because you get to see real work environments so you can eventually pick and choose what is interesting to you.